lantis1008/mbedtls-clu/README.md

 What version of mbedtls does it compile against?
 -----------
-MbedTLS-CLU is tested and compiled against v2.28.9, with [one additional patch][5] required to add extended key usage extension into the codebase
+MbedTLS-CLU is tested and compiled against v3.6.3

 What is it?
 -----------